FortifierFF/game-arena/README.md

-# Next.js Tech Stack Demo
+# Game Arena

-A clean and modern Next.js application with a comprehensive tech stack.
+A modern gaming platform built with Next.js, featuring a comprehensive tech stack for creating an engaging gaming experience.

 ## Tech Stack